-Soccer: Soccer is tremendously popular among today's boys and girls, and chances are most households boast at least one soccer player.
-Because soccer players are always moving, be sure to have all eyewear fitted individually.
+Soccer: Because soccer players are always moving, be sure to have all eyewear fitted individually.
 Protective eyewear has straps that will feature some sizing flexibility, so resist the urge to buy a larger size that kids can "grow into."
 Re-evaluate sizing every year.